agiledev-students-spring2023/final-project-restaurant-item-rating-project/README.md

 1. Open a new terminal
 2. In terminal, cd back-end
 3. In terminal, enter 'npm test'
-4. Allow time to run and view results
+4. Allow time to run and view resultsgit fetch origin

 ## Additional Information